Blessed is he who reads this and those who hear the words of this prophecy and keep what is written in it, for the time is at hand. Revelation 1:3

 12 I turned to see the voice that spoke with me.
 Having turned, I saw seven golden lampstands.
 13 And among the lampstands was one like a son of man, clothed with a robe reaching down to his feet, and with a golden sash around his chest.
 14 His head and his hair were white as white wool, like snow.
 His eyes were like a flame of fire.

 15 His feet were like burnished brass, as if it had been refined in a furnace.
 His voice was like the sound of rushing waters.
 16 He had seven stars in his right hand.
 A sharp double-edged sword came from his mouth.
 His face was like the sun shining at its brightest.

 19 Write down, therefore, the things which you have seen, and the things which are, and the things which will happen after this.
-20 The mystery of the seven stars which you saw in my right hand, and the seven golden lampstands is this: The seven stars are the angels of the seven assemblies.
-The seven lampstands are seven assemblies.”
+20 The mystery of the seven stars which you saw in my right hand and the seven golden lampstands is this: The seven stars are the angels of the seven churches.
+The seven lampstands are seven churches.”